-- 1. Indicates in which cellular network the phone is currently being used. - 2.
-Shows the signal strength of the cellular network at your current location.
+- 1. Indicates in which cellular network the phone is currently being used. - Shows the signal strength of the cellular network at your current location.
 The higher the bar, the stronger the signal. - 3.
 Shows the battery charge level.
 The higher the bar, the more power in the battery. - 4.
-The left selection key in standby mode is Menu. - 5.
-The right selection key in standby mode is Names.
+The left selection key in standby mode is Menu. - The right selection key in standby mode is Names or Go to To activate a function in the selection key Go to, press Go to, scroll to the specific function and select it.